mattumland/memento/README.md

 - ![Cypress](https://img.shields.io/badge/cypress%20-%2317202C.svg?&style=for-the-badge&logo=cypress&logoColor=white)

 ## Project Planning
-The small scale of the project along with brand guidelines and a comp meant that planning could be simple and targeted.
+The small scale of the project along with brand guidelines and a comp to match meant that planning could be simple and targeted.
 First, I marked up the comp to create an outline of the components.
 Then I wrote out a few basic notes about the how I would structure and store the data as well as thoughts on how to use the state data to handle conditional rendering.
 ![Memento plan](https://user-images.githubusercontent.com/72086109/122402539-92f5a100-cf4b-11eb-941d-4d7de33e4d7f.jpg)

 ## Design Choices